Holiday inspiration currently loading...

 With just 200-or-so inhabitants sharing the island with over 6,000 deer, it’s pretty easy to get away from it all on Jura.
 George Orwell lived here in the 1940s in a remote farmhouse while he finished Nineteen Eighty-Four, and a four-mile trek from the end of the road north of your hotel is what’s required to visit the house today.
 Not for the casual walker!

 Jura is teeming with wildlife, with 100 or more species of bird, including golden and sea eagles, hen harriers, buzzards and various owls.
 Seals can easily be spotted on the shore, basking on the rocks, and if you’re really lucky you might spot an otter or two.
 Simply walk or drive the road around the island to catch a glimpse of any number of species.
 There’s fabulous walking on Jura for the novice and expert alike; your hotel hosts will be only too happy to advise you of the best routes at whatever level you prefer.
-Jura Bike Hire operates just a short walk from your hotel, and on calmer days this is a great way to see more of the island
+There is bike hire just a short walk from your hotel, and on calmer days this is a great way to see more of the island.

-You’ll have time to do a little more exploring today, or just relax and watch the world go by for a couple of hours, before making your way back to the ferry to Islay, and your thrilling return flight to Glasgow, or Edinburgh.
+You may have time to do a little more exploring today, or just relax and watch the world go by for a couple of hours, before making your way back to the ferry to Islay, and your return flight to Glasgow.

 Fly from Glasgow or Edinburgh to Islay, then ferry to Jura.

-Prices based on two people sharing a room for four nights on a bed & breakfast basis.
-The holiday also includes return flights from Glasgow or Edinburgh and the hire of an economy size car during your stay.
+Prices based on two people sharing a room for five nights on a bed & breakfast basis.
+The holiday also includes return flights from Glasgow, the hire of an economy size car during your stay, and a boat trip while on Jura.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.